 So, it's a great way to enjoy lasagna without all the work!

-This soup can easily be customized to suit your tastes.
+This soup is easy to customize to your tastes.

 - Spicy: To make the soup spicier, use hot Italian sausage and add red pepper flakes to taste.